 A meal at Northwestern Steakhouse was an essential part of my visit to Mason City as I researched my book, Iowa Supper Clubs.
 Before visiting I had heard incredible things about this classic Greek steakhouse, but I was truly blown away.
 Not only do the Papouchis make all of their guests feel like family, but the food is truly as good as everyone says.

 I opted for one of the restaurant’s most popular dishes—the filet—accompanied by a side of the Greek spaghetti.
-Everything was absolutely delicious, and I can’t wait to share even more of this incredible restaurant’s history this June when Iowa Supper Clubs is released!
+Everything was absolutely delicious, and I can’t wait to visit again.
+Want to know more about Northwestern Steakhouse?
+Check out Iowa Supper Clubs!

 Northwestern Steakhouse, 304 16th Street NW in Mason City, Iowa